Post conviction

-In law, post conviction refers to the legal process which takes place after a trial results in conviction of the defendant.
+In law, post conviction refers to the legal process available to defendants to challenge a conviction after direct appeals, including collateral appeals.
+Any process which takes place after a trial and conviction of a defendant may broadly be considered post conviction.

 After conviction, a court will proceed with sentencing the guilty party.
-In the American criminal justice system, once a defendant has received a guilty verdict, he or she can then challenge a conviction or sentence.
-This takes place through different legal actions, known as filing an appeal or a federal habeas corpus proceeding.
-The goal of these proceedings is exoneration, or proving a convicted person innocent.
+In the American criminal justice system, once a defendant has received a guilty verdict, they can then challenge a conviction or sentence.
+In the United States the term post conviction is often used for collateral process, usually a habeas corpus proceeding, while appeal most commonly is a direct review.
+Some US states also have a collateral appeal process independent of habeas corpus.
+The goal of these proceedings is exoneration, or proving a convicted person innocent, by obtaining a new trial.
 If lacking representation, the defendant may consult or hire an attorney to exercise his or her legal rights.

 The post-conviction process is in place to protect innocent individuals from inherent human error in the criminal justice system.
 One study cites 10,000 innocent people are convicted each year in the United States.

 Criminal appeals

 The appeals process is the request for a formal change of a decision made by a court of law.
 The litigant who files the appeal is known as the "appellant".
 A successful appeal must demonstrate to a higher court that the trial court made a decision affected by legal error.
 The appellate procedure in the United States takes place in appellate court, and that court normally makes its judgment based only on the record of the original case.
-The appellant generally submits a document of legal arguments called a "brief", a written attempt to persuade the judges of appellate court that the decision of the trial court should be reversed.
+The appellant generally submits a document of legal arguments called a "brief", a written attempt to persuade the judges of an appellate court that the decision of the trial court should be reversed.
 If selected for an "oral argument", appellants may present a short spoken argument to the court.
 No additional pieces of evidence or witnesses are considered.

 The ruling made by the appellate court is usually final.

 The decision of the appellate court generally affirms the original decision of the trial court.
 However, 10–20% of civil and criminal appeals are successful in reversing the decision of the original trial.
 If the appeals process is unsuccessful, a convicted person may pursue other options, depending upon the severity of his or her sentence and the crime committed.